Michael Kast: Involvement in Nazi Germany

-Journalists Javier Rebolledo and Nancy Guzmán distinctly called Michael Kast a Nazi in their 2015 book, titled A la sombra de los cuervos.
-José Antonio Kast disputed this in an article written for The Clinic, where he alleged that his father could have not committed any war crimes during his time in the German army, as the elder Kast often visited Germany in his later years with no police interference.
-José Antonio Kast publicly denied his father was a Nazi, claiming his father's military service was obligatory.
-A copy of Kast's Nazi Party membership card from 1942 was later published.
-According to Rebolledo, Kast's spouse, Olga Maria Rist, stated that he was initially skeptical about joining the Nazi Party, but a sargeant convinced him to doing so, since he would be stationed in Crimea instead to being send to Stalingrad as a result.

-In 2021, Gabriel Boric, the main political opponent of José Antonio Kast in the 2021 Chilean general elections, accused José Antonio Kast of being a hypocrite, as "Migrating is a right and sometimes it is also a tragedy.
+Journalist Javier Rebolledo described Michael Kast in his book A la sombra de los cuervos (2015) as an officer of the Nazi Army who falsified his papers to evade a condemnation by the Allies and escaped to Chile – similar to the war criminal Walter Rauff.
+José Antonio Kast disputed this in the strongest terms in an article written for The Clinic.
+His father, "an exemplary man," is being portrayed in this book in a negative light by the addition of biographies and stories that have nothing to do with his father.
+He alleged that his father could have not committed any war crimes during his time in the German army, as his father often visited his home village in Southern Bavaria in his later years.
+This also proves that his documents were in order and not falsified.
+He made it clear that, like millions of other German men, military service was compulsory.
+In 2021, Gabriel Boric, the main political opponent of José Antonio Kast in the 2021 Chilean general elections, accused José Antonio Kast of being a hypocrite, as "migrating is a right and sometimes it is also a tragedy.
 Your father himself was a migrant after having fought in the Nazi army".

-After this, investigative journalist Mauricio Weibel revealed how Michael Kast was in the NSDAP archives, confirming his membership in the party.
+After this, it was revealed that Michael Kast was indeed member of the Nazi Party, in a way contradicting former statements of José Antonio Kast, that his father was no supporter of the Nazi movement.